 The initiative includes an international summit to convene global experts to discuss the scientific, ethical, and governance issues associated with human gene-editing research, as well as a comprehensive study by a multidisciplinary, international committee that will examine the scientific underpinnings and clinical, ethical, legal, and social implications of human gene editing.
 The committee will issue a report in 2016 with findings and recommendations for the responsible use of human gene-editing research.

-The consensus committee will host a public meeting in Paris on April 29 focusing on the principles underlying human gene editing governance and policy.
-This event will be held one day after a workshop on the current scientific activities and regulatory landscape for human gene editing in the European Union, organized by the Federation of European Academies of Medicine.
-Watch a live webcast of the public meeting on April 29
+The consensus committee hosted a public meeting in Paris on April 29, focusing on the principles underlying human gene editing governance and policy.
+This event was held one day after a workshop on the current scientific activities and regulatory landscape for human gene editing in the European Union, organized by the Federation of European Academies of Medicine.
+Presentation slides and videos of the talks are now available online.

 Slides and Videos from the February Meeting